latticexyz/mud/packages/services/README.v1.md

 Each service exposes a gRPC server and a wrapper HTPP server (for ability to make gRPC wrapped requests from a web client, e.g. TypeScript MUD client).
 By default the gRPC server runs at the default `PORT` (specified above and in each `main.go` file) and the HTTP server runs at that `PORT + 1`.
 For example, the snapshot service has a gRPC server exposed on `50061` and a wrapper server is automatically exposed on `50062`.

 Each service has specific command-line arguments.
 Each service requires a connection to an Ethereum node (for same network where your MUD application is deployed on) via a websocket.
-By default, all websocket connection URL parameters use a `localhost` instance running at port `8545`, so the full URL is `ws://localhost:8545`.
+By default, all websocket connection URL parameters use a `127.0.0.1` instance running at port `8545`, so the full URL is `ws://127.0.0.1:8545`.

 #### Dockerfile